raws/fax.txt/README.md

 All times are EST. Let the horror begin.

+##### 30 September 2024 1:40 PM

+    <NCarter> The main problem with documentation these days is that it isn't pornographic enough.
+    <NCarter> And that's why no-one reads it.

 ##### 20 August 2024 4:16 PM

     <TheBunny> I WANT TO KNOW ABOUT THE DICK SUCKING?